 |Deploy||Deploy is done using the migFx extension in Visual Studio.
 The engine is built (compiled) and the resulting libraries are copied to a shared folder on on the master server |

 |Copy & Load||On the migration server, the runtime must be stopped and restarted, as the running instance has the old version of the engine libraries loaded.|

 |Setup||Once the new engine libraries are loaded in the Runtime, the engine and the runtime must be synchronized.|

 Apart from the first initial step of deploying the engines, you will now leave Visual Studio behind and proceed to the next component in migFx: The Director.
-The Director is the Windows application that you will use to control and manage ('direct') the execution of the migration in the Runtime running on the migration server.
+The Director is the Windows application that you will use to control and manage ('direct') the execution of migration jobs in the Runtime running on the migration server.

-A quick note before you start: Form now on, we assume that the preceding exercises in Studio were completed correctly.
+A quick note before you start: From now on, we assume that the preceding exercises in Studio were completed correctly.
 If at any point you realize that you need to go back to a previous exercise to correct something in Studio, please remember the complete path any correction in Studio needs to go through in order to be operational in the Director.

 - Validate without any validation errors

 You must go through these steps every time you have modified in Studio in order to test your changes in Director!

 Deploy to build the engine and deploy it to the shared folder on the master server.